aws-samples/eks-workshop/content/beginner/190_ocean/deploying_apps.md

 ### Easily Run Multiple Workload Types In One Cluster
-The challenge of running multiple workload types (**examples? data stores? cache?
-ML training?**) on the same Kubernetes cluster is applying a unique configuration to each one of the workloads in a heterogeneous environment.
-When your worker nodes are managed in a standard EKS cluster, usually every workload **type** is managed separately in a different Auto-scaling group.
+The challenge of running multiple workload types (separate applications, dev/test environmets, node groups requiring a GPU AMI, etc...) on the same Kubernetes cluster is applying a unique configuration to each one of the workloads in a heterogeneous environment.
+When your worker nodes are managed in a standard EKS cluster, usually every workload type is managed separately in a different Auto-scaling group.

 With Ocean, you can define custom "launch specifications" which allow you to configure multiple workload types on the same Ocean Cluster.
-As part of those launch specs, you can configure different sets of labels and taints to go along with a custom AMI, User Data script, Instance Profile, Security Group and Root Volume size, which will be used for the nodes that serve your matching pods.
-This additional layer of orchestration ensures the ability to run any type of workload on the same Ocean Cluster.
+As part of those launch specs, you can configure different sets of labels and taints to go along with a custom AMI, User Data script, Instance Profile, Security Group, Root Volume size and tags which will be used for the nodes that serve your matching pods.
+This feature ensures the ability to run any type of workload on the same Ocean Cluster.

 Let's see how this works:

-1. Navigate to your Ocean Cluster within the Spot Console, then click on the Actions menu on the top right and select "Launch Specifications".
+1. Navigate to your Ocean Cluster within the Spot.io Console, then click on the Actions menu on the top right and select "Launch Specifications".
 <img src="/images/ocean/actions_launch_specs.png" alt="Actions - Launch Specs" />

 2. Here you can see the "Default Launch Specification" which represents the initial configuration that the Ocean cluster was created with.
 To add a new configuration, click the "Add Launch Specification" button on the top right.